 In Arlington Residence and Rehabilitation Center, 1.51% of Patients had UTIs

 This tells you the percentage of residents that sustained a urinary tract infection.
 UTI's are routinely caused by worse hygiene protocols.
 Better hygiene protocols minimizes the percentage of residents in a nursing home who suffer from UTI's.
 Keep in mind that this metric is sometimes skewed by the fact that nursing homes have different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This statistic tells you the percentage of long-term stay patients receiving antipsychotic drugs.
-While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these drugs are being used only where medically required.
-In some situations, excessive reliance on these medications may suggest a facility is using these medications to control patient behavior.
+This indicates the percent of patients given antipsychotic medications.
+While antipsychotic medications may be vital to many residents, it is important to ensure these drugs are being used appropriately.
+In limited situations, high levels of antipsychotic drug use may mean that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Arlington Residence and Rehabilitation Center, 22.56% of Patients use Anti-Anxiety Medication